 (B) Magnified image of the epidermis of E. chlorotica showing densely packed plastids.
-The animals are light grey in color without their resident plastids, which contribute chlorophyll to render the sea slugs bright green.
+The animals are light grey in color without their resident plastids, which contribute to chlorophyll to render the sea slugs bright green.

 These sea slugs live in salt marshes in New England and Canada.
 In addition to burglarizing the genes needed to make the green pigment chlorophyll, the slugs also steal tiny cell parts called chloroplasts, which they use to conduct photosynthesis.
-The chloroplasts use the chlorophyl to convert sunlight into energy, just as plants do, eliminating the need to eat food to gain energy.
+The chloroplasts use the chlorophyll to convert sunlight into energy, just as plants do, eliminating the need to eat food to gain energy.

 Publication of Sydney Pierce

 Sidney Pierce is a biologist at the University of South Florida in Tampa.
-He has been studying the unique creature Erysia chlorotica for about 20 years.
+He has been studying the unique creature Elysia chlorotica for about 20 years.
 He presented his most recent findings at the annual meeting of the Society for Integrative and Comparative Biology in Seattle.

 In this meeting, Pierce said-

 - This is the first time that multicellular animals have been able to produce chlorophyll.

 - Elysia chlorotica can make its energy-containing molecules without having to eat anything.

 - There is no way on earth that genes from an alga should work inside an animal cell.
 And yet here, they do.
 They allow the animal to rely on sunshine for its nutrition.
 So if something happens to their food source, they have a way of not starving to death until they find more algae to eat.